FDA’s UDI Initiative Continues to Roll Forward

 With the close of the 7th Annual UDI Conference in Baltimore late last month.
 The FDA took another big step forward in providing an electronic library of medical device information.
 During the conference, FDA shared a number of milestones completed in the last eight months since the previous conference.

 Linda Sigg, FDA’s Associate Director of Informatics, shared that since the last conference held on October 2014 there has been quite a lot of progress made by her UDI group as well as the Medical Device community.
 In these past eight months, the number of Device Identification records in the GUDID increased from 33,000 to over 75,000.
 The number of manufacturer/labeler accounts grew from 240 to 425 accounts and FDA’s UDI Help Desk inquiries doubled to over 8,000 with an increase in their closure rate from 91% to 95%.

 This growth was primarily due to the second group of devices requiring to meet FDA compliance due dates by September 24, 2015: those devices classified as implantable, life-saving, and life-sustaining.

 Also accomplished during this time frame was the launch of the “AccessGUDID” website for public searching and downloading of the “GUDID” repository, finally allowing the fruits of all this collection of data to be visible to the healthcare community, at least for devices currently required to comply.

-If your business manufactures Class II or Class I devices, be ready to get involved soon.
+If your business manufactures Class II or Class I devices.
+Be ready to get involved soon.
 Start planning now, if you haven’t already done so.
-Don’t wait until FDA grants your company access in order to begin to plan out how you will be compliant in your labeling of your devices, including direct marking (if applicable), as well as planning how to best manage and electronically submit your device’s UDI information to the GUDID system.
+Don’t wait until FDA grants your company access in order to begin to plan out how you will be compliant in the labeling of your devices, including direct marking (if applicable), as well as planning how to best manage and electronically submit your device’s UDI information to the GUDID system.